marcinwiacek/requestor/readme.md

 # Version history

+October 2025 - Milestone 2
 16 March 2024 - Milestone 1

 # Why another app?
 Because many existing apps were written years ago and sometimes have horrible GUI or solutions.

 # License
 GPLv3.
 For other please contact author of this repo.